 Do you want to set up a Trust1 as part of your estate planning strategy?
 Most people assume that trusts were just created to cater to the super-rich, but you might be surprised to learn these smart financial strategies have been around since Roman times.
 In the Roman Republic, it was illegal to transfer property at death to unmarried persons, slaves, childless couples, and foreigners.

 Therefore, to circumvent these stringent inheritance laws, the fideicommissa” (Trust) was established.
 These agreements were oral and held in secrecy since their mere existence could lead to the confiscation of assets.
 Nonetheless, they served their purpose, and today; they’re one of the smartest ways to avoid inheritance tax implications.

 So, one might ask, how do trusts work, what types of trusts are there, and how much does it cost to set up these trusts?
 Here’s a comprehensive guide, exclusively tailored to get a sense of the world of Trusts.

 A Trust is typically a set of instructions that one draws up to make someone or a group of persons responsible for taking care of your estate or capital, for the benefit of another group of people.
 It’s a tad bit confusing, right?

 Well, the person who draws up the Trust is known as the settlor.

-The people who administer the Trust are referred to as the trustees3.
+The people who administer the Trust are referred to as the trustees.
 They have the same authority a person would have to purchase, sell and invest their estate.
-It’s also the trustees’ responsibility to run the trust fund and manage it’s assets responsibly.
+It’s also the trustees’ responsibility to run the trust fund and manage its assets responsibly.